MeldCE/wp-settings/README.md

 $options = array(
     'title' => __('Gallery Hierarchy Options', 'gallery_hierarchy'), // The title of your options page
-    'id' => 'gHOptions', // The section and other ids for the settings 'settings' => array( // The array containing the settings sections 'gHFolders' => array( // A settings section 'title' => __('Folder Options', 'gallery_hierarchy'), // The title of the settings section
+    'id' => 'gHOptions', // The section and other ids for the settings 'prefix' => 'gh_', // If set, it will prefixed to any option accessed or set as a variable 'settings' => array( // The array containing the settings sections 'gHFolders' => array( // A settings section 'title' => __('Folder Options', 'gallery_hierarchy'), // The title of the settings section